-It may appear that I’m suggesting you keep maggots as pets (mealworms do look quite similar) but mealworms are in fact quite different and a very educational companion animal.
-They may wriggle and jiggle in your hand but they aren’t slimy to touch and although I understand they may not be the most desirable looking pet, for my children they were great fun!
+It may appear that I’m suggesting you keep maggots as pets (mealworms do look quite similar) but mealworms are quite different and very educational.
+They may wriggle and jiggle in your hand but they aren’t slimy to touch and although I understand they may not be quite appealing for many parents, my children thought they were great fun!

 What are mealworms?